luualan/react-hacker-stories/README.md

 I read Road to React by Robin Wieruch, and learned how to build this React application.
 The following are the concepts I've learned:

 * The React syntax
-* How to call Hooks such as useState and usReducer
+* How to call hooks such as useState and usReducer
-* How to create custom Hooks
+* How to create custom hooks
-* How to create a Memoized Handler such as useCallback
+* How to create a memoized handler such as useCallback
 * How to call APIs using fetch and axios
+* How to implement a inline handler in JSX
 * How to implement infinite pagination (infinite scrolling)

 ## Website